Academic Writing for an International Audience

 Similarly, long stretches of short words can be difficult to understand, as each word is often interpreted or translated individually by someone who is not fluent in English.
 Phrases such as in order to or for the purpose of should be simplified (often to or for work fine).
 The passive voice, while grammatically correct and appropriate for formal writing, likewise leads to a greater number of words where fewer may suffice.

-The table below includes additional examples of phrases and sentences with extraneous words.
+The list below includes additional examples of phrases and sentences with extraneous words.

 Reasons to write for an international audience